ysugimoto/github-assignee-notifier/README.md

 Download binary from [release page](https://github.com/ysugimoto/github-assignee-notifier/releases) on your architecture, and set the executable path.

-`github-assignee-notifiler` uses some settigns.
+`github-assignee-notifiler` uses some settings.
 So you can initialize this command:

 ```
 $ github-assignee-notifiler init
 ```

-And created config at `$HOME/.github_assinee_notifiler/config`, open your editor and put these section values:
+And created config at `$HOME/.github_assinee_notifiler/config`, open your editor and put these section value(s):

 |      key         |  type      |          value                |
 |:------------:    |:------:    |:----------------------:       |